5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 Last look back at the cirque before heading back to the trailhead

 The trail winds steadily upward through evergreens before breaking into the open cirque, where clusters of larches glow beneath the surrounding peaks.
-It’s a short but rewarding hike — a perfect mix of accessibility and stunning fall color.
-Though busy, the energy on the trail felt celebratory, with everyone soaking in the fleeting magic of larch season.
+It’s a short but rewarding hike — a perfect mix of accessibility and vibrant fall color.
+Though busy, the energy on the trail felt celebratory, with everyone soaking in the fleeting beauty of larch season.

 📌 Pro Tip: Trails that pass through valleys or cirques at or just below the treeline tend to be the densest in larches.